Terriao/OpenJND/README.md

 > **Top-down learning** · data-driven CPL prediction · KLT-domain
 > 🔗 Subproject: <https://github.com/Terriao/OpenJND/tree/main/Jiang%20et%20al>

 The catalogue's only *top-down* model.
-Instead of summing low-level masking factors, the model asks the more direct question: *at what point does distortion start to be noticed?* Subjective experiments on 500 natural images locate this **critical perceptually-lossless (CPL)** point for each image; the cumulative normalised KLT-coefficient energy at the CPL is well approximated by a Weibull distribution.
-For a new image, the model predicts its CPL counterpart and reports the difference map as JND.
+Instead of summing low-level masking factors, the model asks the more direct question: *at what point does distortion start to be noticed?* Subjective experiments on 500 natural images locate this **critical perceptually-lossless (CPL)** point for each image; the cumulative normalised KLT-coefficient energy at the CPL is well approximated by a Weibull distribution with `β = 894.16` and `η = 0.99805`.
+For a new image, the model predicts its CPL counterpart by inverse-KLT using only the leading components, and reports the absolute difference — multiplied by an edge-protect mask — as JND.

 Behaviour: low budgets near edges (where humans really do notice distortion early) and high budgets in busy textured regions — qualitatively consistent with the bottom-up models, but reached by a completely different route.